What is the Energy Switch Guarantee?

 How is supplier performance monitored?

-Suppliers that are signed up to the ESG must report on their performance to the administrator of the Guarantee quarterly.
+Suppliers that are signed up to the Energy Switch Guarantee must report on their performance to the administrator of the Guarantee quarterly.
 They are then measured against 3 main KPIs:

 - Completing over 98% of switches within 21 days